cowboy/textual-simplified-stealth/README.md

 ## Todos

- * Get `@font-face` working properly so that the font doesn't need to be installed.
  * Ensure all the visual styles are accounted for.
  * Look into other possible app UI styling options.